moov-io/wire/README.md

 </details>
 <details open="true">
 <summary><b>What Fedwire message types are supported?</b></summary>
-We support generating and parsing all Business Function codes.
+For FAIM, we support generating and parsing all Business Function codes listed below.
+ISO 20022 message types are covered by <a href="https://github.com/moov-io/wire20022">wire20022</a>.
 </details>

 ## Getting help